The internet won. And that's exactly the problem.

 But when the same brand wants to enter culture?
 Nothing.
 No map.
 No way to compare opportunities.
 No way to understand where those people actually gather.

-We’re building the thing that should have existed already.
+We’re building the information system that should have existed already.

 The question isn't: “How many people came?”
 The question is: “Who came?”
 And: “Why do they keep coming back?”